MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

 ## Initial replication options
-When you create a protection group, you must choose a method for creating the initial replica, which copies all the data selected for protection to the DPM server and then runs synchronization with consistency check for each of the replicas.
+When you create a protection group, you must choose a method for creating the initial replica that can copy all the data selected for protection to the DPM server and then run synchronization with consistency check for each of the replicas.

 ### Initial replication over the network
 DPM can create the replicas automatically over the network, or you can create the replicas manually by restoring the data from removable media such as tape.
 Automatic replica creation is easier, but depending on the size of the protected data and the speed of the network, manual replica creation can be faster.